isomerpages/ncss-ssi/_training/Mental Health Training Courses.md

 Lit Soon’s career in the healthcare, social service and eldercare fields spans over 30 years.
 He was previously the executive director of SAGE Counselling Centre, Sunshine Welfare Action Mission (SWAMI) Home, manager of medical social services at Ren Ci Hospital (RCLA), a social worker/counsellor at the Singapore Association for Mental Health (SAMH) and a staff nurse at the National University Hospital (NUH) and Singapore General Hospital (SGH).
 He holds a Master of Arts degree in Applied Psychology from the Nanyang Technological University (NTU), a Bachelor of Arts in Psychology & Social Work from NUS, a Post-Graduate Diploma in Art Psychotherapy from Goldsmiths, University of London, an Advanced Diploma in Fine Arts & Design from the Nanyang Academy of Fine Arts (NAFA) and a Certificate in General Nursing from the School of Nursing, Singapore.

-### News and Articles on Mental Health
-Continue receiving news and articles about developments in the Mental Health sub sector through GatherHere.
-If you are interested to join GatherHere, you can [sign up here](https://go.gov.sg/gh-signup){:target="_blank"}.

 ### Subscribe to SSI’s Mental Health Mailing List
 Subscribe to SSI’s Mental Health Mailing List through this [link](https://form.gov.sg/#!/62062a0f8cb95c001235e55d){:target="_blank"}.